dtak/dynamic-mixing/README.md

 This will produce a list of optimal policies for the data set.

 Please reach out to sonali.parbhoo@unibas.ch for any bug reports or concerns.
+Original Paper at https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205839